junxit/us-congress-bills-114/metadata.md

 - 2015-02-11 — Senate amendment agreed to: Amendment SA 250 agreed to in Senate by Unanimous Consent.
 - 2015-02-11 — Senate amendment proposed (on the floor): Amendment SA 250 proposed by Senator Hatch.(consideration: CR S919; text: CR S919)
 - 2015-02-11 — Senate amendment submitted
+- 2015-02-12 — Message on Senate action sent to the House.
+- 2015-02-12 — Received in the House.
+- 2015-02-12 — Referred to the House Committee on the Judiciary.